 Look at the reactants to determine the kind of chemical reaction taking place.
 This will require some basic knowledge of common reaction types: If there is a single reactant, it is a decomposition reaction; if there are two or more reactants that can join, it is a composition reaction.
 If an oxygen and a hydrocarbon reactant are present, it is likely a combustion reaction.
 Two ionic compound reactants generally point towards a double replacement reaction, while a reactive metal or halogen reacting with a less reactive metal or halogen points toward a single replacement reaction.
 Once you know your reaction type, find the appropriate section that follows and proceed.

-Write the products as the individual components of the reactant compound.
-These may be elements, or smaller compounds.
-Use your knowledge of which elements are found as diatomic molecules to fill in the correct chemical formulas, and you have completed the reaction.
-For example, water (H2O) decomposes into hydrogen and oxygen gas (H2 and O2).
+The products of the reaction will be the individual components of the reactant compound: These may be elements, or they may be smaller compounds.
+Use previous knowledge of which elements are found as diatomic molecules to fill out the correct chemical formulas, and your reaction will be complete.
+For example, water (H2O) as a reactant will create hydrogen and oxygen gas (H2 and O2) as its products.

 The product of the reaction will be a combination of the elements or compounds acting as reactants.
 For example, hydrogen (H) and nitrogen (N) will combine to form HN.
 Fill out the correct chemical formulas along these lines, and your reaction will be complete.

 The products of a combustion reaction will almost always be water (H2O) and carbon dioxide (CO2).
 Write down the products along these lines, and the reaction will be complete.

 The products of a double replacement reaction will be similar to the reactants: The anions, the second of the two ions that make up each compound, will be reversed in the product compounds.
 For example, AlCl3 and NaOH will react to form Al(OH)3 and NaCl.
 Fill out the correct chemical formulas along these lines, and your reaction will be complete.

 Single Replacement Reactions